hominhtuong/CropVideo/README.md

 ## Installation with CocoaPods
-To integrate ALMHelper into your Xcode project using CocoaPods, specify it in your `Podfile`
+To integrate CropVideo into your Xcode project using CocoaPods, specify it in your `Podfile`

 ```ruby
 target 'MyApp' do